revisioneer/revisioneer/README.md

 # revisioneer

-create deployment timelines to communicate changes easier with your clients.
+create deployment timelines to communicate changes to your clients. revisioneer is a backend written in Go which sole purpose is to store your deployments & changeset messages you want to communicate.

+You can retrieve those informations at any time, but how you display them is entirely up to you.

 ## Tests